I’d read about using castile soap and coconut milk for hair, and I wanted to give it a shot.

 I’ve been on a no ‘poo craze for the past few weeks.
 Now three weeks since I last dropped a drop of conventional, commercial shampoo on my hair and counting.

-I was very happy with bentonite clay (not so much the shikakai, but you can read about why in the post) but, just as people who use ordinary shampoos have a grand variety of hundreds of shampoos to choose from, why couldn’t we no ‘poo-ers also enjoy that luxury?
+I was very happy with bentonite clay (not so much the shikakai, but you can read about why in this post on shikakai) but, just as people who use ordinary shampoos have a grand variety of hundreds of shampoos to choose from, why couldn’t we no ‘poo-ers also enjoy that luxury?
 So I wanted to try out new methods.